 Permits will only be valid from the start date to the end date of the permit on category 0 to 2 or traffic sensitive streets, and between adjusted dates based on the allowed starting window in the start date for category 3 and 4 streets that are not designated as traffic sensitive.
 The start and end dates will be calendar days, notwithstanding reference elsewhere to working days, and will include weekends and bank holidays.

 The permit will allow an activity to be carried out during the specified duration and a promoter working outside those dates will not have a valid permit and will be committing an offence.
-If the activity cannot commence on the proposed start date, or within the allowed starting window, a variation is required.
+If the activity cannot commence on the proposed start date, or within the allowed starting window, a new permit is required unless the start date is brought forward then a variation requesting an early start is required.

 5.2 Permit Variation